top of page

 X-Men: Children of the Atom for Arcades

-The fist of the iconic Marvel Vs. Capcom series features the X-Men during the hight of their popularity, setting the standard for fast-paced action and detailed, smooth sprite work.
-Features a diverse cast of heroes and villains with a punishing Magneto boss fight.
+The fist of the iconic Marvel Vs. Capcom series features the X-Men during the height of their popularity, setting the standard for fast-paced action and detailed, smooth sprite work.
+It features a diverse cast of heroes and villains with a punishing Magneto last boss fight.

 Release: Dec 8, 1994